abhishekdiphu/IBM_AI_Enterprise_Workflow/AI_Workflow_DataAnalysis_HypoTesting/Week1/README.md

 ## Data visualization

 Jupyter notebooks in combination with pandas and simple plots are the basis for modern EDA when using Python as a principal language.

-Advantages of Jupyter notebooks:
+### Advantages of Jupyter notebooks:

-They are portable: They can be used locally on private servers, public cloud, and as part of IBM Watson Studio They work with dozens of languages
+They are portable: They can be used locally on private servers, public cloud, and as part of IBM Watson Studio.
+They work with dozens of languages.
-They mix markdown with executable code in a way that works naturally with storytelling and investigation matplotlib and its child libraries like seaborn are the core of the Python data visualization landscape pandas and specifically the dataframe class works naturally with Jupyter, matplotlib and downstream modeling frameworks like sk-learn
+They mix markdown with executable code in a way that works naturally with storytelling and investigation. matplotlib and its child libraries like seaborn are the core of the Python data visualization landscape. pandas and specifically the dataframe class works naturally with Jupyter, matplotlib and downstream modeling frameworks like sk-learn.

-EDA and Data Visualization best practices
+### EDA and Data Visualization best practices

 The majority of code for any data science project should be contained within text files.
 This is a software engineering best practice that ensures re-usability, allows for unit testing and works naturally with version control.
 In Python the text files can be executable scripts, modules, a full Python package or some combination of these.
 Keep a record of plots and visualization code that you create.
 It is difficult to remember all of the details of how visualizations were created.
 Extracting the visualization code to a specific place will ensure that similar plots for future projects will be quick to create.
 Use you plots as a quality assurance tool.
 Given what you know about the data it can be useful to make an educated guess before you execute the cell or run the script.
 This habit is surprisingly useful for quality assurance of both data and code.

 ## Missing values

-Dealing with missing data sits at the intersection of EDA and data ingestion in the AI enterprise workflow Ignoring missing data may have unintended consequences in terms of model performance that may not be easy to detect Removing either complete rows or columns in a feature matrix that contain missing values is called complete case analysis Complete case analysis, although commonly used, can lead to undesirable results.
+Dealing with missing data sits at the intersection of EDA and data ingestion in the AI enterprise workflow.
+Ignoring missing data may have unintended consequences in terms of model performance that may not be easy to detect.
+Removing either complete rows or columns in a feature matrix that contain missing values is called complete case analysis.
+Complete case analysis, although commonly used, can lead to undesirable results.
 The category or categories of missingness present in the data can significantly impact the quality of these results.

 ### The categories of missingness are:

-Missing completely at random or MCAR
+Missing completely at random or MCAR.
-Missing at random or MAR
+Missing at random or MAR.
-Missing not at random or MNAR
+Missing not at random or MNAR.

 The best case scenario is that the data are MCAR.
 It should be noted that imputing values under the other two types of missingness can result in an increase in bias.
 In statistics the process of replacing missing data with substituted values is known as imputation It is a common practice to perform multiple imputations